PythonshellDebugwindow/circles/documentation/01 - The basics.md

 <br />
 *An incrementation circle.*

 Incrementation circles act just like normal circles, except that the next normal circle reached by the program will have its value incremented.
 If, at any time during program execution, the program is at an incrementation circle and there are no normal circles directly reachable from the incrementation circle (without going backwards, of course, as that is illegal), an error is thrown.
+Incrementation circles can be *stacked*: if the program visits N incrementation circles in a row, then visits a normal circle, then the normal circle's value will be incremented by N.

 ### 1.4 Decrementation circles
 ![An decrementation circle.](../images/decrementation-circle.png?raw=true)